Silverlake Wealth Management LLC Acquires 160 Shares of Archer-Daniels-Midland Company (NYSE:ADM)

 Analyst Ratings Changes

 Several equities research analysts recently weighed in on the company.
-Morgan Stanley cut their price objective on Archer-Daniels-Midland from $94.00 to $85.00 and set an “equal weight” rating on the stock in a report on Thursday, April 13th.
-Robert W. Baird cut their price objective on Archer-Daniels-Midland from $98.00 to $90.00 in a report on Wednesday, April 26th.
-JPMorgan Chase & Co. cut their price objective on Archer-Daniels-Midland from $87.00 to $85.00 and set a “neutral” rating on the stock in a report on Wednesday, April 12th.
-BMO Capital Markets initiated coverage on Archer-Daniels-Midland in a report on Thursday, April 13th.
+Roth Mkm assumed coverage on Archer-Daniels-Midland in a report on Thursday.
+They set a “buy” rating and a $92.00 price objective on the stock.
+JPMorgan Chase & Co. cut their target price on Archer-Daniels-Midland from $87.00 to $85.00 and set a “neutral” rating on the stock in a report on Wednesday, April 12th.
+StockNews.com initiated coverage on Archer-Daniels-Midland in a report on Thursday, May 18th.
+They set a “hold” rating on the stock.
+92 Resources reaffirmed a “maintains” rating on shares of Archer-Daniels-Midland in a report on Thursday, April 27th.
+Finally, BMO Capital Markets initiated coverage on Archer-Daniels-Midland in a report on Thursday, April 13th.
 They set an “outperform” rating and a $100.00 target price on the stock.
-Finally, 92 Resources reaffirmed a “maintains” rating on shares of Archer-Daniels-Midland in a report on Thursday, April 27th.
 Four investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $99.50.

 Archer-Daniels-Midland Stock Down 0.8 %

-Archer-Daniels-Midland (NYSE:ADM – Get Rating) last announced its quarterly earnings data on Tuesday, April 25th.
-The company reported $2.09 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.71 by $0.38.
+Archer-Daniels-Midland (NYSE:ADM – Get Rating) last issued its earnings results on Tuesday, April 25th.
+The company reported $2.09 EPS for the quarter, beating analysts’ consensus estimates of $1.71 by $0.38.
 Archer-Daniels-Midland had a return on equity of 18.39% and a net margin of 4.36%.
-The company had revenue of $24.07 billion for the quarter, compared to the consensus estimate of $24.09 billion.
-During the same period in the previous year, the business earned $1.90 EPS.
+The business had revenue of $24.07 billion during the quarter, compared to analyst estimates of $24.09 billion.
+During the same period in the previous year, the company posted $1.90 EPS.
 The firm’s revenue was up 1.8% compared to the same quarter last year.
 Equities research analysts predict that Archer-Daniels-Midland Company will post 6.84 earnings per share for the current year.

 Archer-Daniels-Midland Dividend Announcement